+NOTES:

-NOTES: PMOC Comments in italics.
+PMOC Comments in italics.
 JPB Prior Comments from S. Bullock e-mail dated April 7, 2024 with attachment.
+JPB November 2023 Comments from S. Bullock e-mail dated November 2, 2023 with attachment.

 Attachment L PMOC Team

 The report was prepared by the Task Order Manager, Mike Eidlin, J.D.
 (KKCS) who has more than 40 years of complex project management experience including over 28 years in transit.
 Mr. Eidlin possesses a B.S. degree, a graduate Degree of Engineer, and a Juris Doctor degree.
 He is a licensed attorney in the State of Oregon.
 He has been working as a PMOC for 19 years.